KauzClay/docs-tap/workloads/expose-server-workloads/define-a-workload-type.hbs.md

    EOF
    ```

-1. Update the workload type to `secure-server`:

-   > **Note** If you created the `Ingress` resource manually in the previous section, delete it
+1. If you created the `Ingress` resource manually in the previous section, delete it.
+Update the
-   > before this.
+   workload type to `secure-server` by running:

    ```console
    tanzu apps workload apply spring-sensors-consumer-web --type=secure-server
    ```

-1. After the process finishes, verify that the resources Deployment, Service, and Ingress appear by
+1. After the process finishes, verify that the resources `Deployment`, `Service`, and `Ingress`
-   running:
+   appear by running:

    ```console
    kubectl get ingress,svc,deploy -l carto.run/workload-name=spring-sensors-consumer-web